English Course Information

 Study of advanced writing skills for typical work-world documents in a business/technical environment, with emphasis on document format, audience analysis, correspondence, formal and informal reports, research, and documentation.

-The English Department offers a wide variety of literature classes to promote student reading of fiction, drama, poetry, and prose and assist students in fulfilling General Education Humanities distribution and elective credits.
+The English department offers a wide variety of literature and interdisciplinary classes to promote reading of fiction, drama, poetry, and prose and assist students in fulfilling General Education Humanities distribution and elective credits.
 Reading is an excellent way to expand one's critical and cultural awareness, and it can also be entertaining.
 Our literature classes range across the globe and from ancient times to the present.
 Our offerings change each quarter, and we add new courses periodically.
-We have something for everyone:
+We have something for everyone.
+We also offer several Power, Privilege, and Inequity (PPI) courses that will contribute towards an academic concentration in PPI that can be applied to any two-year degree.
+Those classes are indicated with (PPI) next to the course in the list below.
+ENGL& indicates a course that is a common course number in the Washington state technical and community college system.
+These classes will transfer seamlessly to any of the schools in the Washington state system.

 The English Department's eLearning Program started in 1994 when Dr. Gerard Smith taught the first online undergraduate literature course in the country entitled "Virtual Poetry."
-Since then the department's offerings have grown steadily, and today, composition, technical writing, poetry writing, and literature courses are all available in the online and hybrid formats.
-English 098, a pre-college level writing course, is offered in the hybrid modality.
-All eLearning courses are conducted in Canvas, a Learning Management System used by most of the community and technical colleges in Washington.
+Since then the department's offerings have grown steadily, and today, all courses are available in the online and hybrid formats.
+During the COVID-19 crisis, co-requisite courses are being taught online in the new "remote" modality, which allows for scheduled time with your instructor online via Zoom or another platform.
+All eLearning courses use Canvas, a Learning Management System used by most of the community and technical colleges in Washington.

 For more information about online learning and to find out if it is the right learning environment for you, please visit the Clark eLearning page.